wcjohnson/MQ2Lua/README.md

 ## Why?

+#### Coders

-MQ2's internal programming language is... less than ideal.
+MQ2's internal programming language is... well, "less than ideal" is a generous way of putting it.
 If you've ever tried to script for MQ2, then you already know what I mean.
 Lua is a clean, fast, simple language designed for scenarios exactly like MQ2 scripting.
 If you're a coder, then it's an easy sell.

+#### MQ2 Users

+If you're a user, then you're probably here because someone else made something with MQ2Lua that you want to use.
+Great!
+Follow the Quick Installation below.
+Make sure you also install MQ2LuaScripts!

 ## Quick Installation

 - Exit EQ and MQ2.
 - Put MQ2Lua.dll in your MacroQuest2 folder (wherever MacroQuest2.exe is)
 - Make a folder called "lua" in your MacroQuest2 folder
-- Download a collection of supporting scripts into the "lua" folder you just made.
+- Download a collection of supporting scripts (like MQ2LuaScripts!) into the "lua" folder you just made.
 - Launch MQ2, then EQ.
 - Have fun!